Colombian Fitness Model Anllela Sagra Shows Off Sculpted Body In Booty Shorts

 The Colombian fitness model posted a video in which she was seen with her back to the camera.
 The model was outdoors in front of a wooden fence as she flexed her arms, showcasing her strong biceps and shoulders.
 In the short clip, Sagra looked over her left shoulder to shoot a coquettish glance at the camera before turning her back to the front.
 She didn’t include a geotag with her post to reveal where the video was taken.

-Sagra wore an all black workout set for a classic look.
+Sagra wore an all-black workout set for a classic look.
 She rocked a pair of booty shorts that sat high on her frame, clinging to her itty bitty waist.
 The shorts included strings that scrunched up the sides, tying at the top of her legs.
 They also had a scrunched back that helped to highlight her derriere.
 As per the tag, her shorts were courtesy of AVINE Apparel.
-According to its website, Sagra wore the Desire Shorts, which sells fro $42.
+According to its website, Sagra wore the Desire Shorts, which sells for $42.

 Sagra paired her bottoms with a matching sports bra with thin straps that crossed in the back.
 The logo indicated that her top was from Nike.

-Within just a half hour of being published, the video has been viewed more than 185,000 times, garnering upwards of 48,000 likes and about 400 comments.
-The post will undoubtedly attract more interactions in the coming hours, as if has proved to be a success with her fans already.
+Within just a half-hour of being published, the video has been viewed more than 185,000 times, garnering upwards of 48,000 likes and about 400 comments.
+The post will undoubtedly attract more interactions in the coming hours as it has proved to be a success with her fans already.
 Users of the social media app took to the comments section to praise her beauty and to express their admiration for Sagra.

 The Colombian fitness model